ppainterpython/p3_budman/src/docs/BudgetManagerDesignLanguage.md

 Tracking income and expenses over time is critical to the value of a budget.
 Often, FI's will update account status on a monthly basis, issuing statements, or workbooks in the BudMan narrative.
 There will be workbooks from each FI, at least for each month, and perhaps separately for each account.
 Gathering the new input into the budget for user benefit requires processing the workbooks, and hence, a means to manage that processing.
 BudMan uses __Workflows (WF)__ to handle the processing.
 A workflow is a series of tasks performed on the workbooks.
 A task uses input, produces output, and may utilize working copies of data for a time.

-## Application Design Patterns: MVVM Model-View-ViewModel, Data Context, Command Processor, Binding and Dependency Injection
+## Application Design Patterns

 Managing a budget with an application is the goal.
+After 46 years (and counting) as a software creator, I have some favorite design patterns:

+1. Design (Model) Driven Design
+2. Model View ViewModel (MVVM) (data context flavor)
+3. Command Processing Interface (lazy binding flavor)
+4. Dependency Injection (lazy binding flavor)

-Being a fan of the MVVM Design Pattern, the design framework is structure around the concepts of View (user interaction, ViewModel ("business logic" and application state), and Model (data models, objects, relationships, mapping to storage, etc.) I chose to make it a command line application to handle excel __Workbooks__, doing the tedious stuff and let the user use Excel for the actual user experience regarding the numbers.
+Being a fan of the MVVM Design Pattern, the design framework is structure around the concepts of View (user interaction), ViewModel ("business logic" and application state), and Model (data models, objects, relationships, mapping to storage, etc.) I chose to make it a command line application to handle excel __Workbooks__, doing the tedious stuff and let the user use Excel for the actual user experience regarding the numbers.
 Hence, the __View__ in our design is a simple command line interface (__CLI__).
 But, the __View Model__, design not dependent on of that.
 Also, I include a Data Context and Command Processor patterns, from .NET MVVM.

 Having written a story, the narrative embodied in the design language of an application, it remains to create a technical design to implement the narrative.
 Several key factors are considered for the design.
 First, the concept of managing to a budget presents several domains of interest.
 As I am a fan of domain-driven design, the Budget Domain Model design is a critical influencer.
-Another influence is applying the MVVM design pattern for software applications.
+So, lets delve into a domain model.

 ### Budget Domain Model (BDM)